memgraph/docs/products/memgraph/upcoming/tutorials/wiki-articles.md

 # Introduction

-Free, multilingual, widely avaliable subset of collected world's knowledge.
+A free, multilingual, widely available subset of collected world's knowledge.
 The first Wikipedia edit happened in 2001 which started the avalanche of written Wikipedia articles.
 There were more than 6,200,000 English Wikipedia articles in 2020.
 Wikipedia is a common starting point for general information, backed up by reliable sources outside of the site.
 Quality of articles is maintained by various editors, which anyone can become.

 In this demo, you will explore the contents and contexts of 339 featured Wikipedia articles.